 The results are disappointing.
 CAGR is only 5.74% and MAR is only 0.09.
 But maybe since XIV is an inverse ETF we should invert the strategy.
 This is done below:

-The results are better as expected with CAGR at 25.77% but at 61.75% drawdown.
+The results are better than expected with CAGR at 25.77% but 61.75% drawdown.
 But nothing close to the VIX results with CAGR close to 170% in this period.